When did J.R.R. Tolkien live?

 It is a story of Middle-earth in an altogether different literary mode than The Lord of the Rings, taking place in a different time.
 But it also stands out from other tales of the First Age in its much greater elaboration, and in its study of character.
 We believe it to be a work of great emotional power and tragic interest in its own right.

 The Lay of Aotrou and Itroun, published by J.R.R.
-Tolkien in 1945, is a poem in the tradition of the medieval “lay”, also illustrated by the Lay of the Children of Húrin, and in the Lay of Leithian.
+Tolkien in the Welsh Review in 1945, is a poem in the tradition of the medieval ‘lay’, also illustrated by the Lay of the Children of Húrin, and in the Lay of Leithian.

-This 556-verse-long poem tells the tragic story of a lord who sacrifices his life by love: in order to have a child with his wife, then to remain faithful to his spouse, he gives his life to a witch– but his wife dies out of grief.
+This long poem, comprised of 556 verses, tells the tragic story of a lord who sacrifices his life for love: in order to have a child with his wife, then to remain faithful to his spouse, he gives his life to a witch — but his wife dies out of grief.

 J.R.R.
 Tolkien and Fantasy